UCLA-StarAI/LogisticCircuit/README.md

 This repo contains the code to run experiments reported in the paper "Learning Logistic Circuits", published in AAAI 2019.

+This implementation has one subtle difference with the desciprtion in the paper: the weight of a leaf node.
+In the paper, we define the weight of a leaf as 0, whereas here we define it as the leaf node's parameter.
+In terms of representation power, the two definitions are equivalent.
+One can just add an OR gate on top of every original leaf node.
+Effectively, the original leaf nodes' parameters are pushed up to the wires between the new OR gates and the leaf nodes.
+By doing so, the leaf nodes' weights are cast to 0.

 We kindly include a help function in learn.py.
 In other words, to query what arguments are required and the detailed description what each argument is for, please execute "python3 learn.py --help" in your terminal.

 Note the default balanced.vtree is for MNIST and Fashion-MNIST.
 To run experiments on other datasets, a different vtree is necessary.
 As requested by some users, we include a small script (generate_balanced_vtree.py) in "util/" to generate balanced vtrees.
 The generated vtrees from this script are not optimized, and thus do not guarantee optimal performance.